tsadaoui/celery-brown-bag/celery_brown_bag.rst

 Overview / Goal (laurent)
 ---------------

-Celery is a asynchronous tasks queue.
+Celery is an asynchronous tasks queue.
 Written in Python, it is composed of a broker that receive tasks orders to be exectudes and workers that fetch these orders from the broker and execute them. the main goal of the system is to be asynchronous.
 That is to say when you ask celery to execute a task, you don't know when it will be really executed.
 It can be at once if the task is high priority or a long time later if the system is crowded for instance.

-The second characteristic of celery is to be a distributed system. the central element is the broker that gather tasks orders provided by different sources (code, cron, ...).
+The second characteristic of Celery is to be a distributed system. the central element is the broker that gather tasks orders provided by different sources (code, cron, ...).
 Workers though can be on different machines, with different configuration.
 They just need to have access to the broker to get their tasks to execute.

+There is only a python implementation of Celery but, in theory, a worker can be implemented in any language which support AMQP and basic serialization tool (JSON, XML, Pickle ...)

 ------
 Broker